agsb/wirewp/README.md

 # WireWp

 ( sure not finish, version 0.1 )

-Sorry, this is not about jewels.
+Sorry, but this is not about jewels.

-I want easy make hobby eletronic circuits and the best way is using wire wrap, but can not found a program to design boards around (in the internet), then maybe I try make this one.
+I like make electronic circuits as a hobby and the best way to do is using the wire wrap.

+I need a program to design wire-wrap on standart universal protoboards, using standart round Dual In-line Package (DIP) sockets and standart square pins headers.

+I found some documentation about programs for planning wirewrap connections at NRAO[^5] (1975) and DTIC[^14] (1982), for proto-tipical boards, but no sources.

+Then I decided to do this one.
-It is a simple planner for wire wrap circuits in boards.

-It makes a list of pins conections for wire wrap.
+It is a simple planner for wire wrap circuits that accepts a list of sockets, pins and named wires, then makes a simple list of pins conections for wire wrap, grouped by wire name.

 Still just a bunch of scripts, that uses a sort for group wires to wrap and a awk script to make a SVG draw of board and wires.